 There will be a separate blog post about manual activity input and activity intensity calculations.
 Be sure to subscribe to the Oura Insider and you’ll get the newest articles straight to your inbox.

-If you’re interested in tracking your activity and you don’t yet have the tools for it, have a look at the Oura ring in the Oura Shop.
-If you have an Oura ring, have a look at our Activity FAQ for more answers or dig deep into your data in the Oura Cloud Beta.
+If you’re interested in tracking your activity and you don’t yet have the tools for it, have a look at the new Oura ring in the Oura Shop.
+If you have an Oura ring, have a look at our Activity FAQ for more answers or dig deep into your data in the Oura Cloud.